FabLabGharbiya/fabzero/readme.md

 3. My respotory can be public or private
 4. First we create readme.md file, then push it to github, later we can edit it and write a commit of the editing
 5. Text, images, emoji, tables, etc.... can be added to the file
+- To delete your repository from setting, from bottom, danger zone, delete this repository
+- To recover your repostory
+  1. get the link of the reposotory
+  2. download the folder by git clone link-of-the-folder
+- if i want to push pdf file i have to convert it to jpg : convert farmer.pdf farmer.jpg
+- then if i have to show the file i have to convert it again
+- if any error happend copy the errror and search for it

 ### Steps of dealing with github